Have you been injured in an accident that wasn't your fault?

 If you have sustained an injury at work in the last three years, you may be able to claim compensation.

 Medical negligence (clinical negligence) is the term used when a person sustains an injury or illness due to a registrar, nurse or other health worker's carelessness.
-Quittance's specialist solicitor panel can help you claim compensation from the hospital or clinic responsible for the injury.
+If you have been the victim of clinical negligence, our panel of specialist clinical negligence solicitors can help you make a claim against any of the private clinics and NHS trusts covering Breaston, including Chesterfield Royal Hospital NHS Foundation Trust (Top Road, Calow, Chesterfield, Derbyshire).

-Under a CFA, Breaston injury claimants will also not have to pay any fees upfront.
+Breaston injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Breaston, Derbyshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Breaston, Derbyshire and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?